Zggis/dobby/README.md

 ### Installing
 #### Unraid
 To install Dobby on Unraid you can install the docker container through the community applications.
+You will need to map the MEDIA_DIRECTORY in the application template.
 #### Docker Desktop
 You can run Dobby on Docker locally by using the following command.
 Replace MEDIA_DIR with the directory you have the files to be merged in.
 ```